TomPace101/nanopore_diffusion/notes.md

 How do inputfiles and outputfiles work?
 Probably read-only properties again.
 But no default getter method; it's entirely class-dependent.

+I'm not really happy that useful must now import from doit.
+It makes doit less optional than it was before.
+I mitigated this by putting it in a try block.

 # Code/Misc